Photo by Kevin Sullivan, Orange County Register

 - "Feminism and the Carceral State: Gender-Responsive Justice, Community Accountability, and the Epistemology of Antiviolence" (co-authored with Sarah Tyson), Feminist Philosophy Quarterly 3.1 (2017): 1-36.

 - "The Procedural Entrapment of Mass Incarceration: Prosecution, Race, and the Unfinished Project of American Abolition," Philosophy & Social Criticism 42.6 (2016): 594-631.
-This article is discussed on National Public Radio.
+This article was featured on National Public Radio.

 - “Reinhabiting the Body Politic: Habit and the Roots of the Human,” differences : A Journal of Feminist Cultural Studies 20.2-3 (Summer-Fall 2009): 73–102.